czbiohub-sf/cerebra/README.md

 What makes `cerebra` different from traditional VCF parsers?
 -------------------------------------
-Python libraries exist (_ie._ [PyVCF](https://pyvcf.readthedocs.io/en/latest/) and [vcfpy](https://vcfpy.readthedocs.io/en/stable/index.html)) for extracting information from VCF files, and GATK has its own tool for the [task](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_variantutils_VariantsToTable.php).
+Python libraries exist (_i.e._ [PyVCF](https://pyvcf.readthedocs.io/en/latest/) and [vcfpy](https://vcfpy.readthedocs.io/en/stable/index.html)) for extracting information from VCF files, and GATK has its own tool for the [task](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_variantutils_VariantsToTable.php).
 In fact we integrate vcfpy into our tool.
 What makes `cerebra` different is that it reports the RNA transcript and amino acid change associated with each variant.
 GATK _VariantsToTable_ produces a file that looks like:

     CHROM    POS ID      QUAL    AC
      1        10  .
 50      1